 Basement Renovation and Finishing in Montreal

-Renovate your unfinished basement into a office, gym, storage or living space.
-Bokor Renovation are experts in Basement Renovation around Montreal.
+Renovate your unfinished basement into an office, gym, storage or living space.
+Bokor Renovation is experts in Basement Renovation around Montreal.

-The large room under your house is sad and empty, so you have decided it’s time to renovate that large open space into a happy and fun filled room to enjoy.
-Before you break out the sledge hammer and attempt to do it yourself, there are many things you need to consider; after all the rest of your home sits over that sad, empty space you wish to fill.
+Empty basement?
+It’s time to renovate!
+Fill the large room under your house with joy.
+Before you break out the sledgehammer and attempt to do it yourself, there are many things you need to consider; after all the rest of your home sits over that sad, empty space you wish to fill.

 Have a plan before you do anything.

 Remember when you were a kid with crayon, paper, and an imagination?
 Well, you can be that kid again, only this time with graphing or blueprint paper, a ruler and protractor, and pencil.
-Take the time to put your dream on paper to assure that there is ample space to fit your ideas and so you can get an idea of the materials and work needed to make it all come true.
+Take your time.
+Put your dream on paper to assure that there is ample space to fit your ideas.
+Also, get an idea of the materials and work needed to make it all come true.

 Talk to a qualified contractor about your ideas to learn what you need to make it happen.
-For example, if you want a home theatre in your renovated basement, you will need better insulation not only to protect the walls and floors, but to improve the quality of sound.
+If you want a home theatre in your renovated basement, you will need better insulation.
+Not only to protect the walls and floors but to improve the quality of sound.
 You will need wiring for all the equipment, and if you want the wiring and speakers hidden those jobs will require higher skills than the average DIY Joe.